-The School Age Care (SAC) program provides before- and after-school care for children in kindergarten through fifth grade with enriched, age-appropriate, child-centered activities.
+The School Age Care (SAC) program (located within the Aberdeen Area and Edgewood Area Youth Services, respectively) provides before- and after-school care for children in kindergarten through fifth grade with enriched, age-appropriate, child-centered activities.
 The program offers enrichment activities using the 4-H and Boys and Girls Club of America (BGCA) Curriculum.
 The SAC program is accredited by the Counsel on Accreditation (COA) and certified by the Department of Defense (DoD).

-The SAC/Youth Centers are located in the Aberdeen Area, Building 2522 and the phone numbers are 410-278-9061/4995; Edgewood Area, Building E1902, and the phone numbers are 410-436-2862/2098.
+The AA YS SAC program is located in Building 2522 and the AA YS phone numbers are 410-278-9061/4995.

+The EA YS SAC program is located in Building E1902, and the phone numbers are 410-436-2862/2098.